liaoooyx/t4m/README.md

      ```
      d:
-     cd absolute\path\to\t4m\run
+     cd absolute\path\to\t4m\bin
      java -jar t4m-web-1.0-SNAPSHOT.jar
      ```

 ## How to use

 After you run the `t4m-web` Jar file.
-It will start a web service.
+It will start a web service for you.
 You can open the link below in your browser.

 ```
 http://localhost:8087/
 ```

-The detailed instrcutions of how to use will be shown in the web page.
+The detailed instructions of how to use will be shown on the web page.

 ## How to stop